GravityWolfNotAmused/Dayz-Deathmatch-Init-File/README.md

 2. You must add an additional case to the switch statement, change the 4 in Math.RandomInt(0,4) to how many classes you have in total.

+3. Finally, you need to call dress_player(), arm_player(), and give_utilities() inside of the new case and pass the correct inputs into those functions.

   (Before Additional Class)
 ```c
 switch (Math.RandomInt(0, 4)) {